 I’ve worked for some world-class organisations and with, and for, some top-notch people.

 I was a director at The Economist Group, publisher of The Economist magazine — an organisation full of bright, dedicated people doing great work.
 I loved the high standards of thinking and communication that prevailed in that environment, and it was while working there that I was inspired to write my first book.
-I’m an avid researcher and networker and I have written seven business books.
+I’m an avid researcher and networker and I have written eight business books.
 At Engaging Minds, our clients often compliment us on our clarity of communication — plain English and no jargon.
 That’s important to me as clear communication can break down barriers.
 The wonderful legacy of working for one of the best publications in the world lives on.

 I have been an employee, and a manager within large and small organisations worldwide.
 I’ve observed lots of organisational change efforts, some of which were successful, and most of which were not.